10deyon/work-plan/README.md

 ## Database seeding

 **Populate the database with seed data with relationships which includes all necessary models (list all the models).
-This can help you to quickly start testing the api or couple a frontend and start using it with ready content.**
+This can help you to quickly start testing the api.**

-Open the WorkersTableSeeder and set the property values as per your requirement
+Open the seeders folder and set the property values as per your requirement, default values are already set on the seeders

 ````
 database/seeds/WorkersTableSeeder.php